gw666/textdb2/doc/intro.md

   [of type '.md' ] in a directory of files)

-* '->' (in a function name): what's on the left of '->' is the input, what's on the right is the output (e.g., fileobj-s->string-s, meaning 'given a sequence of fileobj(s), return a sequence of string(s))
+* '->' (in a function name): what's on the left of '->' is the input, what's on the right is the output (e.g., string-s, meaning 'given a sequence of fileobj(s), return a sequence of string(s))

 * slip-map (both a noun and a function): In this package, a slip